shazia5/todo_app_fronted/README.md

 MyTodo Application - Frontend
-This is the front end of a MyTodo Application,this application was built during Techreturner course .
+This is the front end of a Todo Application, built throughout the Tech Returners Your Journey Into Tech course.
+It integrates with a backend,  (not available yet)

 It integrates with a backend, (still working on that).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-MyTodo Application - Frontend

 The hosted version of the application is available here: https://shazia5.github.io/mytodolist/.
-(not available at the moment still working on calendar) This project was bootstrapped with [Create
+(not available at the moment still working on calendar)
-React App].

 Technology Used
 ReactJS